Home

 Reply from Pauline (Web Owner)

-I think you need to determine the source of the smell as it may not be your Cocker Spaniel's coat that is the problem.
+I think you need to work out exactly what's causing your cocker spaniel to smell because I suspect it may not be your Cocker Spaniel's coat that is the problem.

 If you're sure he's not rolling in anything nasty each day, then you may be able to rule out his coat.